zoolanders/documentation/02.extensions/zoocart/01.basics/04.settings/_elements/default.md

 ### Variations

 When adding the Element to a Type, the following configuration is available under the **Specific** section:

+>>>>> The Specific Variations element settings will be displayed the first time after the Type has been saved.

 | Field       | Description |
 | :---------- | :---------- |